montymi/sesh-cli/README.md

 [![GPL License][license-shield]][license-url]

 <!-- PROJECT HEADER -->
-# SESH CLI
+# ✨ SESH CLI

-Secure Brainstorming Assistant and Productivity Manager
+Release v0.3.0 of a cli-only version of a secure brainstorming assistant and productivity manager.

 <!-- CALL TO ACTIONS -->
 [![🚀 Explore Demo][demoLogo]][demoLogo-url]